xnerhu/fb-chat-api-buttons/README.md

   An extension for [`facebook-chat-api`](https://github.com/Schmavery/facebook-chat-api), which provides slightly better UX for your chat bot by adding buttons.
 </div>

-> NOTE: To use buttons, you will need to have a public server.

 ## The Problem
 Current use of facebook chat bots, works by sending a text command.
 Unfortunately it's not enough intuitive.
 The workaround are buttons, which help with some UX problems.